lukesteinbicker/crevasse/README.md

 # Crevasse
 Created by Luke Steinbicker, Andrew Norway <br/>
-Contact us at main@crevasse.org to look at our full codebase <br/>
+Contact us at main@crevasse.org to look at our full codebase or download our network <br/>

 # Sources